linux or windows

 software and virus-protection:

-The only viable solution is to switch over to an open-source software like Linux (if your computer is compatible).
-The pain of changing operating systems will be far less than the long-term problems of using pirated software. - If you have a current legal Windows operating system (Windows 7 or later) which is protected with anti-viral software (remember commercial anti-viral software has to be renewed every year.):You will probably find it convenient to stay with Windows-- particularly if you are planning to mix commercially purchased applications with open source or free software.
+- If you have a current legal Windows operating system (Windows 7 or later) which is protected with anti-viral software (remember commercial anti-viral software has to be renewed every year.):You will probably find it convenient to stay with Windows-- particularly if you are planning to mix commercially purchased applications with open source or free software.

 - If you require specialized applications for which there is no suitable open source software--for example developing Access databases:In this situation, if you can afford the legal software, Windows is the best solution.